 Despite the high risk of HIV transmission among prisoners, HIV prevention and treatment programmes are often limited in prisons and other closed settings.
 Those that do exist also rarely link to national HIV prevention programmes.

-Recently, a comprehensive package of 15 key HIV interventions for prisoners has been put forward by the United Nations Office on Drugs and Crime (UNODC) and include:
+In 2012, a comprehensive package of 15 key HIV interventions for prisoners was put forward by the United Nations Office on Drugs and Crime (UNODC) and includes:

 - treatment, care and support

 - information, education and communication

 - harm reduction

 - condom programmes.26